Estela Velez de Paredez

-Daniel began dancing flamenco in January 2006 training intensively with local flamenco artist, Estela Velez.
+Daniel began dancing flamenco in January 2006 training intensively with local flamenco artist, Estela Vélez.
 He's also studied with renowned Flamenco masters Alejandro Granados, La Farruca, Carmela Greco, Antonio Santaella, Adrian Santana, Marco Flores, Miguel Vargas, David Coria, and many others.
 Daniel joined Furia Flamenca in 2006, and shortly thereafter became the company’s lead male dancer and a soloist for the company.
-His performances include the Washington National Opera's production of Don Giovanni (2007) and Carmen (2015) at the Kennedy Center; soloist in Furia Flamenca’s Lorca: Flamenco Poetry (Alden Theater, 2009; the Kennedy Center’s Millennium Stage, 2010; Atlas Performing Arts Center, 2011, 2015) where he was an Emerging Performer finalist at the Metro-DC Dance Awards (2011); Ida y Vuelta: De Donde Vienes Mestizo in Managua, Nicaragua (2011), and a featured dancer in Teatro Lyrico DC’s La Verbena de la Paloma at the Gala Hispanic Theater (2014).
+His performances include the Kennedy Center Honor's tribute to Honoree Justino Diaz (2021), Washington National Opera's production of Carmen (2015) and Don Giovanni (2007) at the Kennedy Center; soloist in Furia Flamenca’s Lorca: Flamenco Poetry (Atlas Performing Arts Center, 2011, 2015; the Kennedy Center’s Millennium Stage, 2010; Alden Theater, 2009) where he was an Emerging Performer finalist at the Metro-DC Dance Awards (2011); Ida y Vuelta: De Donde Vienes Mestizo in Managua, Nicaragua (2011), and a featured dancer in Teatro Lirico DC’s La Verbena de la Paloma at the Gala Hispanic Theater (2014).
 He has also performed in tablaos locally and abroad in Puerto Rico and Nicaragua.
-He taught flamenco at the summer intensives at the Kirov Academy of Ballet in D.C (2009) and Maryland Youth Ballet (2017 & 2018).
+He's taught flamenco at the Kirov Academy of Ballet summer intensive in D.C (2009) and Maryland Youth Ballet (2017-2021).
 Daniel has supplemented his Flamenco with training in ballet, modern, and aerial dance.

 Morgan began studying dance at the age of four with ballet and modern in Laurel, MD.
 Upon learning of the form from a friend, she started lessons in flamenco at age nine with Nancy Sedgewick.
 Since then she has attended workshops given by Dame Marina Keet, Yloy Ybarra, and Jorge Navarro.
 In 1996, Morgan studied with Ziva Cohen and performed throughout the Washington, D.C. area.
 Morgan has been a member of Furia Flamenca since its inception in 2003.